Weekly study3 hours

 - Identify primary science activities that can be undertaken at home.

 This course is designed for primary teachers of pupils aged 5-11 years, who are supporting parents and pupils with learning from home due to the coronavirus pandemic.

-Science and STEM subject leaders and heads of primary schools may also find this course useful for devising their approach to home teaching.
+Science and STEM subject leaders and heads of primary schools may also find this course useful for devising their approach to home teaching and online learning.

 Learner reviews cannot be loaded due to your cookie settings.
 Please and refresh the page to view this content.